Fillings and Sealants

 You can reduce the sensitivity in your teeth and gums by:

-If you have additional questions about fillings and sealants, please contact our office and we will be happy to discuss further.
+If you have more questions about fillings and sealants, click the link below to request an appointment or call our office and we're happy to help!